kunaldoliya90/workindia_assignment_railway_management_system/README.md

 ## 🚀 Features

-- **User Roles:** Separate functionalities for Admin and User.
+- **User Roles:** Separate functionalities for Admin and User, ensuring a clear distinction of responsibilities.
-- **Secure Bookings:** Avoids double-booking issues with race condition handling.
+- **Secure Bookings:** Prevents double-booking issues with advanced race condition handling.
+- **Effortless Authentication:** Secure login and registration functionality for seamless user experience.
-- **APIs:** Well-documented endpoints for seamless integration.
+- **APIs:** Well-documented endpoints for easy integration with frontend or other systems.
-- **Database Support:** Powered by PostgreSQL for reliable and scalable data storage.
+- **Database Support:** Powered by PostgreSQL for reliable, efficient, and scalable data storage.
+- **Real-time Updates:** Dynamically updates seat availability in real time during booking operations.
+- **Role-based Access Control:** Admin-specific APIs secured with API key authentication for enhanced security.
+- **Customizable Trains:** Admins can easily add new trains, specifying source, destination, and total seat capacity.
+- **Platform Independence:** Fully functional on Windows, macOS, and Linux systems.
+- **Scalability:** Designed to handle multiple users and concurrent booking requests efficiently.
+- **Extensibility:** Built with Django's modularity for easy addition of new features and integrations.

 ---